Why Do School Improvement Plans, Initiatives, and Implementations Fail?

 Reason #5: Help Wanted.

 This stumble occurs because improvement requires a deep understanding and commitment to manage higher expectations from the leaders spearheading the initiative.
-As a leader, your job is not necessary to have all the answers but to recognize that everyone must learn and grow to move forward.
+As an instructional leader, your job is not necessary to have all the answers but to recognize that everyone must learn and grow to move forward.

 The most obvious example of this is when the school improvement plan calls for some professional development and during the professional development, the leaders in the building are either not present or do not participate in the day’s activities.
 This behavior sends a clear message that this is important to you, but not us as a team.